-Each of the 3-DNS load balancing modes can provide efficient load balancing for any network configuration.
-The 3-DNS bases load balancing on pools of virtual servers.
-When a client requests a DNS resolution, the 3-DNS uses the specified load balancing mode to choose a virtual server from a pool of virtual servers.
+Each of the load balancing modes on the 3-DNS Controller can provide efficient load balancing for any network configuration.
+The 3-DNS Controller bases load balancing on pools of virtual servers.
+When a client requests a DNS resolution, the 3-DNS Controller uses the specified load balancing mode to choose a virtual server from a pool of virtual servers.
 The resulting answer to this resolution request is returned as a standard A record.

 Although some load balancing configurations can get complex, most load balancing configurations are relatively simple, whether you use a static load balancing mode or a dynamic load balancing mode.
 More advanced configurations can incorporate multiple pools, as well as advanced traffic control features, such as topology or production rules.

-For more information on specific load balancing modes, see Chapter 8, Load Balancing in the 3-DNS Reference Guide.
-For more information on load balancing configurations, review the sample configurations in Chapter 7, Configuring a Globally-Distributed Network , and Chapter 8, Configuring a Content Delivery Network .
-If you are unfamiliar with the 3-DNS, you may also want to review Chapter 6, Essential Configuration Tasks .
+For more information on specific load balancing modes, see Chapter 2, Load Balancing in the 3-DNS Reference Guide.
+For more information on load balancing configurations, review the sample configurations in Chapter 6, Configuring a Globally-Distributed Network , and Chapter 7, Configuring a Content Delivery Network .
+If you are unfamiliar with the 3-DNS Controller, you may also want to review Chapter 5, Essential Configuration Tasks .

-The 3-DNS balances connections across a group of virtual servers that run in different data centers throughout the network.
+The 3-DNS Controller distributes connections across a group of virtual servers that run in different data centers throughout the network.
 You can manage virtual servers from the following types of products:

 A BIG-IP virtual server maps to a series of content servers.

-An EDGE-FX Cache virtual server maps to cached content that gets refreshed at frequent intervals.
+An EDGE-FX virtual server maps to cached content that gets refreshed at frequent intervals.

 - Generic host